 Home

 It is traditional in fundraising campaigns to use the image of a thermometer as a quick graphic to show progress.
 We are a radio club and it seemed to me that some other graphic might be more appropriate for us.
 To that end I have chosen the S meter.
 While most amateur radio receivers have some display of received signal strength, many of us remember an actual meter calibrated in “S” units which ran from 0 to 9 and then in decibels above the 9.
 We would give the other station a signal report in the RST format for Readability, a scale of 1 to 5, Strength on a scale of 0 to 9, and Tone again on a scale of 0 to 9 with a perfect signal report being 599.
 The strength number was read off the S meter.
-Of course this was long before the 1984 movie This is Spinal Tap with the bit about volume (gain) controls going up to 11.
-The S meter went over 9 and so you might report receiving a station at 40 over S9 meaning 40 decibels above the 9 mark on the meter.
+When the S meter read over 9 you might report receiving a station at 40 over S9 meaning 40 decibels above the 9 mark on the meter.
 So here we are.

 S Meter